• Skip to primary navigation

 Scrape the sides of the blender a few times and add some water if you like thin chutney.

-Check for salt and add some more if needed and blend once again.
+Check for salt, add more if needed, and blend again.

 Smooth chutney made.